 What do plumbers use to seal pipes?

-TEFLON tapes are more common on home use, although plumbers commonly use this to as it is easy and effective to use, and not only does it provide a perfect leak-free fit, it also provides lubrication to the pipe threads for easy installation.
+TEFLON tapes are more common for home use, although plumbers commonly use this too as it is easy and effective to use, and not only does it provide a perfect leak-free fit, it also provides lubrication to the pipe threads for easy installation.

 PIPE dope is a term used to generalize chemicals and solvents used to lubricate, protect, adhere, and seal pipe threads together.
 Using this type of product is easy, although the solvent formulated with the pipe dope tends to make the solution shrink over time.